-Administration of PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) in patients treated concomitantly with medications associated with hyponatremia may increase the risk of developing hyponatremia.
+Administration of PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) in patients treated concomitantly with medications associated with hyponatremia may increase the risk of developing hyponatremia.

-Avoid use of PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) in patients receiving products, such as diuretics, and certain antiepileptic and psychotropic medications.
+Avoid use of PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) in patients receiving products, such as diuretics, and certain antiepileptic and psychotropic medications.
 Drugs that increase the vasopressin effect reduce renal electrolyte free water excretion and may also increase the risk of hyponatremia following treatment with intravenous fluids.
 If use cannot be avoided, monitor serum sodium concentrations.